CtrlK

 Specificity

-The description names the domain (psychological principles applied to marketing) and mentions '70+ mental models organized for marketing application,' but does not list specific concrete actions like 'analyze consumer decisions,' 'apply cognitive biases to copy,' or 'map persuasion frameworks to campaigns.'
+The description names the domain (psychological principles applied to marketing) and mentions '70+ mental models organized for marketing application,' but does not list specific concrete actions like 'analyze consumer behavior,' 'apply cognitive biases to copy,' or 'generate persuasion frameworks.'
+The actions remain somewhat abstract.

 2 / 3